opengulf/opengulf2.github.io/Aug2021ner_nltk.md

 </figure>
 <br/>
 b.
 Remove stop words.
 Stop words are defined as words that do not have semantic importance and are commonly removed in Information Retrieval tasks.
 In our model, we remove stop words defined by NLTK, which usually include pronouns, articles, etc. Learn more about stop words in NLTK <a class="link" href="https://pythonprogramming.net/stop-words-nltk-tutorial/">here</a>.<br/>
 Based on the initial runs of the model, we also created our own list of stop words, which currently includes month and day of the week names.
 These words are recognized as a named entity by NLTK, but are not of interest for our current research questions.
-See figure <a href="../assets/images/almablog4.png">here</a>.
+See figure <a class="link" href="../assets/images/almablog4.png">here</a>.
 </p>
 <h5 style="font-size: 16px"><i>Import libraries</i></h5>
 <p>